prometheus/docs/content/docs/specs/native_histograms.md

 6. An efficient data representation for both exposition and storage.

 These key properties are fully realized with standard bucketing schemas.
-There are other schemas with different trade-offs that only feature a subset of these properties.
+There are other schemas with different trade-offs that might only feature a subset of these properties.
 See the [Schema section](#schema) below for details

-Compared to the previously existing “classic” histograms, native histograms allow a higher bucket resolution across arbitrary ranges of observed values at a lower storage and query cost with very little to no configuration required.
+Compared to the previously existing “classic” histograms, native histograms (with standard bucketing schemas) allow a higher bucket resolution across arbitrary ranges of observed values at a lower storage and query cost with very little to no configuration required.
 Even partitioning histograms by labels is now much more affordable.

 Because the sparse representation (property 1 in the list above) is so crucial for many of the other benefits of native histograms, _sparse histograms_ was